When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 Ordinary wheels rely on tire pressure to keep the tire seated on the rim.
 But when you are in the mud, you need all the traction you can get.

-But how does ATV beadlocks work?
 ATV beadlocks work by clamping the bead of the tire to the wheel.
 The tire bead is placed between an inner ring welded to the rim and an outer clamp ring.
 Both of which span the whole circumstance of the wheel.
 Many small bolts are used to force the two rings together, sandwiching the tire securely in place.

 This will prevent the tire from dismounting or spinning on the wheel when you ride with lower tire pressures for better traction.

-At the same time, an ATV is relatively lightweight compared to, let’s say, a Jeep.
+Also, an ATV is relatively lightweight compared to, let’s say, a Jeep.
 So for ordinary, “light” off-road riding, you should have no issues.

 But as soon as you go a bit more extreme, where you land big jumps or hit rocks and stumps on the sides of the tires, they may not manage to keep the tire in place.